awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 The following are the general\-purpose DB instance types available:
 + **db\.m6g** – General\-purpose instance classes powered by AWS Graviton2 processors\.
 These deliver balanced compute, memory, and networking for a broad range of general\-purpose workloads\.

-  You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors by completing the same steps as any other DB instance modification\.
+  You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors\.
+To do so, complete the same steps as with any other DB instance modification\.
 + **db\.m6gd** – General\-purpose instance classes powered by AWS Graviton2 processors\.
 These deliver balanced compute, memory, and networking for a broad range of general\-purpose workloads\.
 These have local NVMe\-based SSD block\-level storage for applications that need high\-speed, low latency local storage\.

   These DB instance classes are only supported for Multi\-AZ DB clusters\.
 For more information about Multi\-AZ DB clusters, see [Multi\-AZ DB cluster deployments](multi-az-db-clusters-concepts.md)\.